The best helmet camera for motorcycles, cycling and adrenaline junkies

 Reasons to avoid

-The GoPro Hero 11 might look exactly like every other GoPro released since 2019, but under that familiar plastic, casing is where it starts to get exciting.
-The brand new, almost square sensor is able to capture 8:7 content which is perfect for making TikTok's and Instagram Reels, it can also capture 27MP stills, 5K video at 60fps, 4K video at 120fps or 2.7K up to 240fps for some serious slow-mo shots.
+The almost square sensor is able to capture 8:7 content which is useful for making TikTok's and Instagram Reels from the same recording, it can also capture 27MP stills, 5K video at 60fps, 4K video at 120fps or 2.7K up to 240fps for some serious slow-mo shots.
 If you're after the best stabilization available, excellent video quality (unless shooting in low light), and some fun new modes such as light painting, go for the GoPro Hero 11.

 Not only is it capable of all the above but the introduction of the 8:7 aspect ratio means you can shoot in 5.3K resolution in 8:7 at up to 30fps, and its footage can be losslessly cropped to create new 4K portrait, landscape, and square clips from a single video.
 It's a shame the low light performance hasn't been massively improved but it's something we can let slide with all the other upgrades it's had.